Public Adjuster Plymouth MN

 Plymouth's 1988-median roofstock is at the critical 30-40 year replacement stage.
 Even moderate hail, wind, or ice dam damage triggers full roof failure risk and replacement necessity.

 Carriers deny replacement claims by claiming "repair sufficiency" on roofs with 10-15 years remaining life.
-We use MN Statute §72B.135 to argue that partial repairs on aging roofs violate rebuilding-to-code standards and that replacement is the only reasonable remedy.
-On $476K properties, this translation often means $35K–50K settlement shifts in our clients' favor.
+We document that partial repairs cannot restore uniform slope integrity and leverage the appraisal provision of the Minnesota Standard Fire Policy to force a neutral scope determination.
+On $476K properties, that often means $35K–$50K settlement shifts in our clients' favor.

 Mold & Microbial Growth